alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

     >;
 ~~~

-After asking for averaging of 1000 shuffles, via option `-D USE_AVERAGE` more believable numbers emerge:
+After asking for averaging of 1000 shuffles via option `-D USE_AVERAGE`, more believable numbers emerge:

 ~~~txt
 0.00171683 seconds per shuffle.